usama-k-mech/quadrotor-feedback-linearization-lpv-mpc/README.md

 Bd = (integral from 0 to dt of expm(A(sigma)*tau) dtau) * B
 ```

-Forward Euler is not used.
-Euler discretisation can introduce artificial
+Forward Euler is not used — it can introduce artificial instability when
-instability when continuous eigenvalues lie near the imaginary axis.
+continuous eigenvalues lie near the imaginary axis.

 #### Incremental (Delta-u) Formulation